psliwa/PHPPdf/README.markdown

 * enhancement - complex attribute declaration, direct child of "stylesheet" tag.
 Required attributes of this element: name - complex attribute name
 * placeholders - defines placeholders for parent tag.
 Children tags of placeholder are specyfic for every parent tag.
 * metadata - defines metadata of pdf document, direct child of document root (TODO: not implemented yet)
+* behaviours - defines behaviours for parent tag.
+Supported behaviours: href, ref, bookmark, note (action as same as for attributes with as same as name)

 Attributes
 ----------